jackhale98/PDT/docs/feature.md

     plus_tol: 0.1     # Maximum: 10.1
     minus_tol: 0.05   # Minimum: 9.95
     units: "mm"
+    distribution: normal  # For tolerance stackup analysis
 ```

 **Important**: Both `plus_tol` and `minus_tol` are stored as **positive numbers**.

+The `distribution` field specifies the statistical distribution used when this feature is added to a tolerance stackup for Monte Carlo analysis.

 ## Example